Parts of a transformer

 1. Core

 The core provides a low reluctance path for electromagnetic flux and supports the primary and secondary windings.
 It is made by stacking thin sheets of high-grade grain-oriented steel which are separated by thin insulating material.
-In order to minimize the hysteresis and eddy currents, the carbon content of the core steel is maintained below 0.1%.
+To minimize the hysteresis and eddy currents, the carbon content of the core steel is maintained below 0.1%.
 When it is alloyed with silicon, eddy currents can be reduced.

 Parts of a transformre core